txt/ase19/docs/ethics.md

 In any case, what the above table does demonstrate is that:

-- Large organizations are now v:e REery concerned with ethics.
+- Large organizations are now very concerned with ethics.
 - When they talk about ethics, there is much overlap in what they say.
 - This is a pressing need to extend our current design thinking for AI tools.
 Hence, this book.